 Is there financial aid available for Jan Plan?

 For the majority of Jan Plan courses on campus, there is no additional charge beyond the comprehensive fee for the school year.
-There are a few courses on campus that charge a fee for supplies or special instruction, such as pottery, woodworking, blacksmithing, and the EMT course, with fees of about $100 for most courses (with the exception of the EMT course which is upwards of $600).
+There are a few courses on campus that charge a fee for supplies or special instruction, such as pottery, woodworking, blacksmithing, and the EMT course.
 Furthermore, there are some off-campus Jan Plan courses taught by various departments that charge a more significant fee in order to cover travel and lodging during the trip.
 Unfortunately, there is no extra financial aid to cover these courses as they are seen as optional.
 In some cases, the departments might have limited funding of their own to offer students and therefore it is always a good idea to check with the trip leader about financial assistance.
 In short, there is no financial aid available at this time to cover the costs of January courses with an extra fee.

 Finances While Studying Away

 Is it possible to study abroad if I’m on financial aid?

 Yes, it is completely possible; financial aid status should not affect your choice to study abroad.
 Financial aid is portable to both Colby and (approved) non-Colby programs as long as a student’s plans have been approved by the Off-Campus Study office.
 In any of these courses of study, a student’s aid is based on the actual cost of the program up to a maximum of Colby’s student expense budget.
 The evaluation of the aid application includes consideration of necessary personal and travel expenses, and currency exchange rates.
 More information about financial aid while studying abroad can be found here.

 How do I pay for an approved non-Colby study away program?